GridHouse34/gitchecker/README.md

 ## Once running, the bot will:

 - Check for repository updates at the configured interval.
-- Send notifications to your Discord channel when changes are detected.
+- Send notifications to your Discord channel when changes are detected (be it new repos or file updates).
-- Shows currently public repositories in a list
+- Shows currently public repositories in a list.
 ---

 ### Discord Commands